 Nevertheless, by 2010, this exchange of people between countries resulted in 11% of people living in the Netherlands having been born in other countries.
 Because all other countries have a lower cycling modal share than the Netherlands, this of course implies that immigrants were born in countries where it is normal to cycle less than in the Netherlands.

 Immigrants to the Netherlands try hard to integrate well with the local population and this includes their cycling habits.
-Immigrants living in the Netherlands cycle a lot more than they would in their own country, but on average they do so less than the native Dutch.
+Immigrants living in the Netherlands cycle about as much as they would had they been born in and still lived in Finland or Germany. i.e. less on average than the native Dutch, but as much as people from other leading cycling nations.
 Clearly, though, we can't state that growth in cycling is due to immigration.

 Between the 1970s and now, the population of the Netherlands grew from 13 million to 16.5 million people.
 As we've seen, this is not due to immigration.
 It is also not due to a high birth rate.
 As is normal for developed nations, the Total Fertility Rate of the Netherlands (how many children are born on average to each woman) has been less than 2 for some time.
 In the Netherlands, the TFR has been less than two since 1973.